 Minute Book

-A company’s minute book records proceedings of meetings of directors and members.
+A company’s minute book records the proceedings of meetings of directors and members.
 It also records any resolutions made during such meetings.

 Appointment of Auditor and Public Officer